the reception area is the social heart of the Thiripyitsaya Sakura, a

 vantage point of the lawn that separates the dining area from the pool.

-As you can see, it sparkles at night with the many small lights that line
+As you can imagine, it sparkles at night with the many small lights

 the eves of the building, creating a cozy atmosphere.

 photo to the left gives one a more complete view of the Thiripyitsaya

 Shot from the banks of the Ayeyarwady, it shows the relationship of the

 pool area to the dining and reception areas.
 The bungalows are off to

 left of the photo.
 The hotel is ideal not only for its proximity to the